alokranjan06/alokranjan06.github.io/3-teaching.md

 set of office hour time from Wednesday to Friday because it made it much easier for us to come to him with questions about our assignments which were given to us on Wednesday.
 Absolutely loved everything about the class no complaints </em> </p>

+<p class="ex2" align="justify" <em> Super patient and responsible - Passionate toward teaching and the field - his approachable
+and friendly personality make students easier to ask questions - Ability to give clear and logical response related to the course </em> </p>